designgears/Manjaro-SteamOS/Instructions for install.md

 # https://manjaro.org/download/

+Select the full iso image of KDE

-Once installed download the steam deckify software from the manjaro software store.
+Once installed do any updates and then download the steam deckify software from the manjaro software store.

 Reboot

-Open startup and shutdown  at the bottom left of the window click behaviour.
-Then and make sure log in again after logging off is checked. go to the dropdown box and do thw same for ogui steam
+Open system settings then go to  startup and shutdown, at the bottom left of the window click behaviour.
+Then and make sure log in again after logging off is checked.

 This will enable auto relogin